karvindass/friendly-drink/README.md

     - Not needed yet, but will at some point soon
 - Install RDFLib
     - `pip install rdflib` (use `sudo` if needed)
+- Install Wikipedia (Github repo used for Wikipedia interfacing)
+    - `pip install wikipedia` (use `sudo` if needed)

 # Python File Goals:
 * To achieve:
-    1. Toss a coin
-        * "heads or tails" as possible input
+    1. Alternate entries
+        * Asking for time
+        * Asking birthday
+    1. Intelligent suggestions
+        * For page names
+            * e.g. `Barack Obama` from `brack Obama`
+        * For resource names
+            * e.g. `dbo:headquarter` from `headquarters`
+            * LATER `dbo:parent` from `parent company`
-    2. NLTK to get information about learning a concept
+    1. NLTK to get information about learning a concept
         * Find appropriate YouTube video/Wikipedia page
         * "I want to learn about integration"
-    3. Do NLTK on page to get information from Wikipedia page
+    2. Do NLTK on page to get information from Wikipedia page
         * E.g. DOB, gender
         * "What is the DOB of Kanye West?""